nseecharan/JavaScript-Ajax-ResApi-Simple/README.md

  <p>/api/employees/update/:empID</p>
  <p>/api/tasks/update/:taskID</p>
- <p>When sent with a "Put," request, as well as the entry's ID as a parameter, these routes will enable the API to locate, and apply the updates to the correct entry in the database</p>
+ <p>When sent with a "Put," request, in combination wiht the entry's ID, and an object payload containing the changes, these routes will enable the API to locate, and apply the updates from the payload, to the correct entry in the database</p>

 ## Delete

  <p>/api/employees/delete</p>
  <p>/api/tasks/delete</p>
- <p>These routes are similar to ones in the "Put," section, but use the "Delete" prefix instead.
+ <p>These routes are similar to ones in the "Put," section, but use the "Delete" prefix, and only requires the entry's ID.
 This will enable the API to locate, and delete the correct entry in the database</p>